voytovichdm/payload/examples/email/README.md

 Speaking of customization...

 5. Take a look at `src/email/generateEmailHTML` and how it compiles a custom template when sending email.
-You change this to any HTML template of your choosing.
+You can change this to any HTML template of your choosing.

 That's all you need, now you can go ahead and test out this repo by creating a new `user` or `newsletter-signup` and see the email integration in action.

 ## Development

 To spin up this example locally, follow the [Quick Start](#quick-start).

+### Credentials

+The username and password to login to ethereal.email will be output to your console when you start up the project.
+The mock credentials will change every time you restart the project.

 ## Production